Languages

 There are a few things to keep in mind when crossing a river in Iceland.

-• First of all, again no insurance covers water damage.
-This means that the risk when crossing a river is always on the driver when crossing a river.
+• Keep in mind that no insurance covers water damage.
+Any water damage sustained by the vehicle is the sole responsibility of the driver.
 Water damage can easily cost over 10.000 EUR / 11.000 USD.

 • Always assess the river before crossing it.
 Stop the vehicle, go outside and look at the conditions.